Javiiez/Home-Assistant/README.md

 1. **Initial Setup:**
    - Wait until the Raspberry Pi completes processing configuration files and displays the "Home Assistant" logo with an URL address.
-   - Do not interact with the system until you see the "Home Assistant" logo and the IP address.
+   - Do not interact with the system until you see the "Home Assistant" logo and the URL address, which should be, 'http://homeassistant.local:8123'.

 2. **Network Configuration:**
    - Connect a keyboard to the Raspberry Pi.